 I do try to limit the time I look at my phone in the morning–although it’s tough since I use motivational YouTube videos.

-However, it’s a great time to create content.
+It’s a great time to create.
 Your mind is fresh.
 Hopefully you’re inspired.

 I often just sit at my laptop and write into my word processor, usually composing a blog post or LinkedIn post I’ll share later.
 Sticking to the word processor also means I don’t get distracted by other posts.

 I’ll also occasionally use Evernote on my phone with the voice-to-text enabled, meaning I can just speak and it creates my written content for me!
-(I talked in another post about it’s one of the tools I swear by.)
+(I talked in another post about it being one of the tools I swear by.)

 Maybe this isn’t unconventional.
 If you’re already doing this, good on you.

 I find it really easy to meditate and think about the things I want in the future.
 It’s really challenging to be thankful for the things I have.

 So I do try to take a minute to either say out loud or write down the things I’m thankful for.

 On the days you’re not going to hit the snooze button, you could try to implement the five-second rule, made popular by Mel Robbins.
 She talks about a time in her life when she wasn’t getting out of bed for hours.
 It was a difficult period personally.